 |

-to the industrial action by Australia post workers.
-The book arrived
+expected a delay due to the industrial action by Australia post

-in perfect order and I believe it was worth waiting for.
-I record
+workers.
+The book arrived in perfect order and I believe it was

-at home on a Roland VS1824cd as a hobby and purchased your book
+worth waiting for.
+I record at home on a Roland VS1824cd as a

-purely on the microphone placement article in Audio Technology.
+article in Audio Technology.

 I love the book.
 Well done.

-GB - North Geelong,
+- North Geelong, Victoria |

 |